zumasys/docs/site/jbase/release-notes/5.7.1-release-notes/pn5_60752/README.md

 **Original ID:** 336196
 **Internal:** No

-### Description
+## Description

-Prevent the compiler giving 'Unassigned Variable' warnings for the parameters passed with DEFFUN()
+Prevent the compiler returning 'Unassigned Variable' warnings for the parameters passed with DEFFUN()

 ### Previous Release Behavior